Va. attorney general overturns 58 historic legal opinions that perpetuated racism

 “If they could be here today and see that that has changed from their generation to my generation, I know they would be smiling from ear to ear,” Barnett said.

-Virginia’s past attorneys general issued scores of opinions applying laws that imposed poll taxes, white-only primaries, segregated voter lists and literacy tests.
+Virginia’s past attorneys general issued scores of opinions applying laws that imposed poll taxes, whites-only primaries, segregated voter lists and literacy tests.
 Barnett called Herring’s ruling “an important step” in acknowledging those wrongs, but stressed that the state has more work to do.

 “Virginia must continue to right the wrongs of the troubled past,” he said.
 “We will remain steadfast in ensuring that the progress continues, regardless of who is in public office.”